Castle of Santo Estêvão: Architecture

 The castle is situated in an isolated, rural elevation over the settlement of Santo Estêvão, in a fertile valley of the Tâmega River, 5 km from Chaves.
 It is inserted in a small, grassy terrain, with central corridor punctuated by some trees, garden bunks and hydrants.
 It is protected by a stone wall, accessible from an iron gate, while a bathroom was addorsed to the eastern structure.

 Nearby is the parochial Church of Santo Estêvão and belltower, which was constructed from the ruins of a chapel that pertained to the castle and fortified courtyard.
 The architectural configuration of the belfry demonstrates its defensive characteristics, due to wall thickness and almost non-existence of openings.

 The castle that remains consists of a simple, rectangular tower covered in ceiling tower, encircled by a roadway.
 The facades are 14 m in height, three stories tall erected using the Opus vittatum, crowned with pyramidal merlons of varying size.
 The principal facade is oriented to the west, with accessway consisting of broken staves, situated at the level of the first floor, preceded by stone stairs with guard of the same material, the marked and surmounted by covered porch.

 At the level of the second floor, is a twin window, consisting of narrow trilobal glass with central panel.
 Over the left is a cylindrical gargoyle.
 On the southern lateral facade are three simple slits on the first floor and a twin window with similar trilobal glass and central gargoyle on the second floor.
-The eastern facade are two small slits on the ground floor, with two slits on the first and am arched portico, with a gargoyle above.
+The eastern facade has two small slits on the ground floor, with two slits on the first and a arched portico, with a gargoyle above.